-To establish the reasonableness of child care costs, the PHA will use the schedule of child care costs from the local welfare agency.
+To establish the reasonableness of child care costs, the PHA will use the schedule of child care costs from a qualified local entity that either subsidizes child care costs or licenses child care providers.
 Families may present, and the PHA will consider, justification for costs that exceed typical costs in the area.